aritra-dutta/Compressed-Communication-for-Large-scale-Distributed-Deep-Learning-----A-Tutorial/README.md

 ### Is Layer-wise compression better than the full model compression?

-Compression methods can reduce communicated data-volume and they provide convergence guarantees (under standard assumptions).
-However, there is a discrepancy between the theoretical analysis and practical implementation of existing compression methods.
-To the best of our knowledge, the theoretical analysis of every prior method appears to assume that compression is applied to the gradient values of the ***entire model***.
-However, from existing implementations and experience with implementing compression methods, we observe that compression is applied ***layer by layer***, (as illustrated in the next Figure) in all state-of-the-art deep learning toolkits, such as TensorFlow, Pytorch etc. to enforce *wait-free backpropagation* where the gradients of each layer are sent as soon as they are available.
+Compression methods can reduce communicated data-volume and they provide convergence guarantees (under some standard assumptions).
+However, there is a **discrepancy** between the theoretical analysis and practical implementation of existing compression methods.
+To the best of our knowledge, the theoretical analysis of every prior gradient compression method assume that the compression is applied to the gradient vector of the ***entire model***.
+However, from existing implementations perspective and experience with implementing compression methods, we observe that the compression is applied ***layer by layer*** to the DNN, (as illustrated in the next Figure) in all state-of-the-art deep learning toolkits, such as TensorFlow, Pytorch etc. to enforce *wait-free backpropagation* where the gradients of each layer are sent as soon as they are available.

 [(a) Layer-wise training vs (b) entire model training]
 <img src="Images/Layerwise.png">

-We argue this is better in practice in our recent [**AAAI 2020 paper**](https://www.aritradutta.com/uploads/1/1/8/8/118819584/main.pdf).
+* We established an unified convergence analysis for distributed SGD with **layer-wise, bidirectional**, compressed communication and it encompasses the majority of existing compression methods, both biased (e.g., Top k, Random k, signSGD) and unbiased (e.g., QSGD, TernGrad) in our recent [**AAAI 2020 paper**](https://www.aritradutta.com/uploads/1/1/8/8/118819584/main.pdf).
+We argue the **layer-wise** compression analysis is better in practice compare to the **entire-model** compression.
 Additionally, we provide both [**layerwise and full-model implementation**](https://github.com/sands-lab/layer-wise-aaai20).

 ## A Unified Framework